 Chloe Cheema – Early Years Practitioner

 Chloe has also worked at Village End for 5 years.
 Chloe delivers all aspects of arts and crafts and is an inspiring ‘Atelier’.
 She sets up a range of materials for focused and free-choice art activities every afternoon from 3pm.
 Chloe always has something different up her sleeve every day.
 Chloe is a Level 4 Childcare Practitioner who is passionate about anything related to art or craft and loves to encourage messy play.

-Olivia Fielder – Trainee Early Years Practitioner
+Olivia Fielder – Early Years Practitioner

 Olivia is currently studying psychology and sociology at 6 form college and works at Village End on her days off.
-She has grown up around children and loves reading to them and settling them down for a lunch
+She has grown up around children and loves reading to them and settling them down for a lunch time nap.

 Becky Anderson – Accountant